Muthukumar-1612/html-resume/README.md

 ## 📌 Features

-- Fully responsive design
+- Built with only HTML and inline CSS
-- Clean and modern layout
+- Clean and minimal design
-- Sections for personal info, education, skills, and experience
+- Quick to load and easy to customize

 https://muthukumar-1612.github.io/html-resume/